Cornell Supplemental Essays 2023-24 – Prompts and Advice

 College of Agriculture and Life Sciences

 There are 22 undergraduate majors and more than 40 minors within the College of Agriculture and Life Sciences.
 Obviously, the content of this essay is going to be quite different for a prospective American Indian Indigenous Studies major versus someone looking to study Biomedical Engineering.
-Either way, applicants need to lay out their academic and career goals, providing explicit evidence of why CALS is the ideal place to help you achieve them.
-This may involve researching the professors, courses, study abroad programs, undergraduate research opportunities, and student-run organizations relevant to your major of choice.
+Firstly, you’ll need to discuss your motivations and past experiences related to your major of choice—how have you engaged with the subject, formally and/or informally?
+What drives you to pursue this course of study in college?
+Moreover, you’ll need to clearly lay out your academic and career goals, providing explicit evidence of why CALS is the ideal place to help you achieve them.
+For instance, this may involve researching the professors, courses, study abroad programs, undergraduate research opportunities, and student-run organizations relevant to your major of choice.

 College of Architecture, Art, and Planning

-In this essay, Cornell want to see evidence of your drive, passion, and intellectual ambition as well as you specific plans for continuing to be academically engaged while in college.
+With 78 different majors and minors, the College of Arts and Sciences offers myriad opportunities for any student.
+As such, Cornell wants to see evidence of your drive, passion, and intellectual ambition as well as your specific plans for continuing to be academically engaged while in college.
+What are your current interests?
+How have you explored them inside and outside the classroom?
+How do you hope to continue pursuing them as an undergraduate?
 Great things to highlight here include:

 - Undergraduate research opportunities in the summer or during the school year as well as independent research you would like to conduct under faculty supervision.